Is Robinhood's Investing App Best For New Investors? We Investigate

 There are also no retirement accounts unfortunately and Robinhood fails to offer the ability to name a beneficiary (though you can name a trusted contact).

-Earn 0.30% APY on your uninvested cash with a Cash Management account
+Earn 5% APY for Robinhood Gold Members or 1.5% for non-Gold members on your uninvested cash with a Cash Management account

 Free stock for referring friends and family

 Commission-free stock, option, ETF, and cryptocurrency trades

 Cash management accounts

 Fast account opening

 Set up customized news and notifications to stay on top of your assets

 Account Protection: Robinhood Financial is a member of SIPC.
 Securities in your account are protected up to $500,000